BruceEckel/SummerTechForumUnconference-hugo/content/Activities.md

 - Around Lake Irwin: relatively flat, beautiful scenery.
 Good for a first hike when you're not sure how the altitude will affect you.
 - The far end of the lower loop, starting at Gunsight Pass Bridge.
 - The top of Mt.
-Crested Butte, taking the ski lift up from the bottom.
+Crested Butte, taking the ski lift from the bottom.
 - Copper Creek, starting just past Gothic.

 ## **Other Outdoor Activities**

 - Mountain biking.
-Crested Butte is famous for their trails and they come in all levels.
+Crested Butte is famous for their trails, and they come in all levels.
 - Float down the Gunnison River starting at Garlic Mike's.
 - Fishing
 - Stand-Up Paddleboarding